Yelp Collections uses machine learning to serve up recommendations

 Yelp’s social media and community managers wrap businesses — whether pubs, hotels, or pet groomers — into Collections and will eventually create themed Collections around events, holidays, and seasons.

-Simultaneously, Yelp’s algorithms publish “top 10 list” Collections for cities automatically, which Garg said are determined by a composite of star ratings and volume of ratings.
+Simultaneously, Yelp’s algorithms automatically publish “top 10 list” Collections for cities, and Garg said these are determined by a composite of star ratings and volume of ratings.
 “You’ll see a Collection with the top 10 cafes, for example, or top 10 brunch places,” he said.

 The third pillar of Yelp’s new feature is user-created Collections.
 A “save” icon and Create New button in the Collections tab allows users to choose and add businesses to existing lists or create new ones.
 When they’re finished, they can add notes and descriptions to the collection or share it with friends.